Antuan69/ORCAView_2/README.md

 - **Custom Input Blocks:** A dedicated tab to add any of the official ORCA input blocks (%geom, %casscf, etc.) with custom keywords, providing advanced control over the calculation.
 - **Portable Builds:** Includes a PyInstaller script to create a standalone, portable version for Windows.

+## Recent Updates (v1.1.0)

+- **Stability Fixes:**
+    - Resolved a critical crash in the 3D molecule viewer by ensuring the `vispy` PyQt6 backend is correctly included in portable builds.
+    - Fixed a bug that caused the application to crash when adding or updating custom input blocks.
+    - Corrected the ORCA input file generator to no longer write a redundant `end` statement for the `%maxcore` block, ensuring valid input files.

 ## Installation and Usage

 To run ORCAView from source, follow these steps: